Cornell University has implemented a new contract management platform to administer several types of international agreements, including:

 - International revenue-generating activities (memorialized by Master Services Agreements, Statements of Work, Educational Services Agreements, or any similar agreement regardless of title)

 - International independent contractors (individual or non-corporate entity that resides outside of the United States, and provides personal services to Cornell University, while retaining control over the means and methods of accomplishing the result)

-In addition to International Memoranda of Agreement, you must engage Global Operations to assist with agreements for projects or activities that are sponsored by a foreign entity or when Cornell conducts work outside of the U.S., including:
+You must engage your unit's contract administrator to assist with agreements for projects or activities that are sponsored by a foreign entity or when Cornell conducts work outside of the U.S., including:

-- Staffing needs outside of the U.S., including independent contractors
+- Staffing needs for individuals located outside of the U.S., including independent contractors

 - Tuition for traditional degree programs